knative/docs/docs/eventing/experimental-features/new-trigger-filters.md

 ## About the filters field
 * An array of filter expressions that evaluates to true or false.
 If any filter expression in the array evaluates to false, the event will not be sent to the `subscriber`.
-* Each filter expression follows a "dialect" that defines the type of filter and the set of additional properties that are allowed within the filter expression.
+* Each filter expression follows a dialect that defines the type of filter and the set of additional properties that are allowed within the filter expression.

 ## Supported filter dialects